At-Home Face Lift Massage for Firmer, Smoother Skin

 • Support circulation for a healthy-looking glow

-If you’re looking for a simple, low-cost habit to support skin firmness and texture at home, facial massage can be worth trying.
+If you’re looking for a simple, low-cost habit to help your skin look smoother and more refreshed, facial massage can be worth trying.

 Lower-face massage: lips, mouth corners & jowls

-This quick, beginner-friendly face massage focuses on the lower facelips, mouth corners, cheeks, and jowls.
-You don’t need tools, just clean hands and a little oil or moisturizer.
+This quick, beginner-friendly massage focuses on the lower face—lips, mouth corners, cheeks, and jowls.
+You don’t need any tools, just clean hands and a little oil or moisturizer for slip.

-Watch the short demo below and follow at your own pace.
-Use light pressure on moisturized or damp skin, and stop if anything feels uncomfortable.
+Watch the short demo below and follow along at your own pace.
+Use light pressure on moisturized or slightly damp skin, and stop if anything feels uncomfortable.

 Want more lip-specific care between massages?
 See my guide: Daily Habits for Beautiful Lips.